 Raja vidya, raja guhyam–royal knowledge and royal secret.
 This knowledge is royal because it enables those who possess it to become enthroned in the highest consciousness, giving them rulership over all that heretofore bound and compelled them.
-It is the supreme authority and power beyond and above which there is no authority or power, for it is a participation in the knowing and power of God.
+It is the supreme authority and power beyond and above which there is no authority or power, for it is a participation in the knowledge and power of God.

 Such knowledge purifies us by dispelling all the shadows of ignorance, causing our mind to shine forth with–and in–the Light of God.
-We often see people who have engaged themselves with only the external disciplines and beliefs of religion come to a very bad end–a fall indeed.
+We often see people who have engaged themselves with only the external disciplines and beliefs of religion come to a very bad end–a “fall” indeed.
 Many who have for decades “followed in the ways of righteousness” sink into a degradation undreamed of by them or those who know them.
 I myself have seen this sad phenomenon several times.
 In each case it was because, however sincere they may have been, they busied themselves with the externals of religion and did not gain inner, spiritual experience and knowledge.
 Thus, their inner disposition had never really changed.
-But the knowledge Krishna offers us is a transformative force, going far beyond forgiveness of sins and “getting right with God.”
+But the knowledge Krishna offers us is a transformative force, going far beyond “forgiveness of sins” and “getting right with God.”
 It is a transmutation from the baseness of material, egoic consciousness into the gold of spirit-consciousness.
-And I do not mean consciousness of spirit as an object, but the Consciousness that IS Spirit.
+And I do not mean consciousness of spirit as an object, but the Consciousness that is Spirit.
 A religion that does not lead us to this supreme purifier is a cruel mockery that can end only in grief and shame.

 This great knowledge has as a prime characteristic its perfect intelligibility.
-It is indeed subtle and deep and exalted.
-Yet it is clearly comprehensible to those who have evolved to the point needed to put it into practice.
+It is indeed subtle and deep and exalted, yet it is clearly comprehensible to those who have evolved to the point needed to put it into practice.

 Discontented with the simplistic beliefs of the religion I was born into, when I looked afield I was appalled at the turgid meanderings of the labyrinth called “philosophy” in the West.
 The writings of renowned “thinkers” convinced me that they might be able to think, but they certainly could not speak or write clearly and to the point.
 It was obvious to me that they were adored just for their incomprehensibility that was mistaken for profundity.
+No thank you!

 Easy to practice

 The supreme truth is avyayam; it is imperishable in the sense that once attained it cannot be lost or eroded–it never fades away.
 Nor is it ever superseded or gotten beyond.
 It can never be lessened or changed.
 It is truly immortal.
 It is absolutely secure and abiding.
-On the other hand: “Men who have no faith in this dharma, not attaining to Me, are born again in the path of death and samsara (9:3).
+On the other hand:

+Those who have no faith in this dharma, without attaining me are reborn in the realm of death and samsara (9:3).

 Krishna uses an interesting word–ashraddadhanah, which means both not having faith and not giving faith.
 This second meaning refers to those who in their hearts know the truth but refuse to acknowledge and act upon it.
 This is a way of life for many people.
-But whichever it is–not having faith or refusing to act upon it (note the implication that faith and action are inseparable)–the result is failure to attain union with God and a return to earthly incarnation, “born again in the path of death and samsara.”
+But whichever it is–not having faith or refusing to act upon it (note the implication that faith and action are inseparable)–the result is failure to attain union with God and a return to earthly incarnation, “reborn in the realm of death and samsara.”